 Today, aerial silks has claimed its place as both a fitness and performance craze.
 Aerial training facilities and studios can be found in most major cities, catering to recreational and beginner’s to expert level training.
 The fabrics are typically a strong, 2-way stretch polyester and nylon blend that come in different lengths, widths and stretch type.
 We use low stretch fabrics in our studio to cater to beginner’s level training.
 High stretch fabric is preferred for high level ‘trick’ executions, typically big ‘drops’ and ‘rolls’ from over 15 feet in the air.
 Aerial silks as a practice is composed of poses and transitions sequenced together to form the aerial dance.
 Inversions and flips bring in an acrobatic element.

 Here at Flow Foundry, we have approximately 13 feet of ceiling space.
 We consider ourselves to be a recreational aerial studio, catering towards beginner’s level silks training as well as aerial fitness conditioning.
-In a beginner’s silks class we introduce proper form while supporting your own body weight, ground level inversions, simple climbs and footlock poses that allow you to be supported in the air without having to hold your own body weight.
+In a beginner’s silks class we introduce proper form while supporting your body weight, ground level inversions, simple climbs and footlock poses that allow you to be supported in the air without having to hold your weight.
 We like to show approximately 6 poses in our beginner’s aerial silks workshop that can be sequenced together, albeit with much practice and effort.
 We start with the basics, on the ground, and work our way to more challenging poses and executions in the air.